azl397985856/leetcode/thinkings/search.en.md

 Let dp[i] represent the sum of the selection conditions as shown in I. What is the **selection situation as shown in i? **

 For example, I ask for the sum of subsets of nums.
-Then there are子集2^n子集 subsets of nums, that is, every number in nums has both ** selection and non-selection**.
-Therefore, there are a total of种2^n种 species.
+Then there are 子集 2^n 子集 subsets of nums, that is, every number in nums has both ** selection and non-selection**.
+Therefore, there are a total of 种 2^n 种 species.
 If the binary of a number is used to represent this selection situation, where 0 means that 1 is selected and 1 means that it is not selected, then a sufficient number of digits (the number of binary digits needs to be greater than n) can be used to represent a possible selection situation.

 We can enumerate each item of the array, and for each item we consider adding it to the selection.
 Then the transfer equation is:'dp[(1<<i)+j] = dp[j]+A[i]`, where j is a subset of i, and the binaries of i and j represent the selection of nums.